 Frederick Ormiston Henry: History and Architecture

-Regular readers may be aware Mike Fry is a long-term contributor to Think Tasmania.
+Regular readers may be aware Mike Fry is a contributor to Think Tasmania.
 We’ve published several articles from the hand and lens of the accomplished author and photographer.
 Those interested in fascinating Tasmanian history and/or Federation architecture should know Mike has written a book about the property.
 Copies are for sale from the Ormiston House website, where readers will also find detailed information about Frederick Ormiston Henry, the original owner of the house and the founding pioneer of Strahan.

 Bed and breakfast guests have privileged access to an upstairs history room, filled with amazing photos and memorabilia.
 Besides free WiFi and business facilities, the small library/museum offers access to the roof-top tower with views over Macquarie Harbour.

-West Coast Wilderness and More to Explore
+West Coast Wilderness: More to Explore

 Our hosts are avid supporters of Strahan and the entire west coast, extolling the virtues of their community, and not just their own business.
 Mike gave us a personalised tour of the town and Ocean Beach, pointing out other accommodation providers and tourism operators, and then introduced us to colleagues during dinner.
 Carolyn left our company to attend a scheduled meeting for the West Coast Tourism group, and shared details about Think Tasmania with her contemporaries.
 We’ve already been contacted by some proactive operators from Queenstown, and we look forward to meeting them soon.